push-based/ws-angular-basic-lv-080724/exercises/signals/signals-introduction.md

 ```

 > [!TIP]
-> Signals are `immbutable` by default.
+> Signals are `immutable` by default.
 If you don't set it an actually "new" value, it won't notify
 > consumers about updates.
 > This is why you either return an entirely new data structure on updates, or set a custom `equal` function.
 > Instead of returning always a new data-structure you could also use the following example: